Skip to main content

 • “Unlocks also come really fast so there is pretty much no grinding involved in getting to try out new stuff.”

-• “Core gameplay is great, but the lack of a story mode and the excessive grinding to unlock content made the fun wear off quickly for me.”
+• “Core gameplay is great, but the lack of story mode and lots of grinding to unlock stuff made the fun wear off quickly for me.”

 • “The campaign forces you to start with several very tedious training missions, only to limit you to a measly 4 vehicles (with pre-set loadouts) when you finally get through the tutorial.”